wabiloo/vscode-m3u8-language/README.md

 - Remote playlist support:
   - Open and view remote M3U8 playlists directly in VS Code
   - Clickable links to navigate between multi-variant playlists and variants
-  - Auto-refresh support for live playlists with configurable interval
+  - Auto-refresh support for live playlists with configurable interval (defaulting to #EXT-X-TARGETDURATION)
   - Manual refresh option for on-demand updates
+  - Download segments from media playlists with a single click
+  - Smart link handling: opens playlists, downloads segments

 - Configurable decorations:
   - Folding support for segments and associated tags